-The municipality has reviewed its 2019 Integrated Waste Management Plan internally and adopted by the Council in August 2023, the IWMP was reviewed by DEDEAT and is currently with MEC for endorsement.
+The municipality has reviewed its 2019 Integrated Waste Management Plan internally and adopted by the Council in August 2023, the IWMP was reviewed by DEDEAT and has been endorsed by the MEC.
 Seven goals have been identified in the IWMP, and it was recommended that for the municipality to achieve desired end state in waste management, the goals below have to be implemented throughout.
 As described in the IWMP such goals are implemented as Immediate term, short term, medium term and long term.